Community Grants and Funding Frequently Asked Questions

 We appreciate your patience.

-Full applications are usually assessed within about 8-12 weeks.
+Full applications are usually assessed within approximately 8 - 12 weeks.

 If you have questions about the interim EOI process, eligibility, or timing, you can contact the City of Swan Grants team at the contact details below.